 However, is this really a one-sided love?
 Or had something been silently sown in the most hidden part of Ren's heart?

 Strobe Edge was published in English by VIZ Media under the Shojo Beat imprint from November 6, 2012 to May 6, 2014.
-The manga received two drama CD adaptations on August 25, 2010 and September 22, 2010.
-It also had a live-action film adaptation that was released on March 14, 2015.
+The manga received two drama CD adaptations on August 25 and September 22, 2010, respectively, and a live-action film adaptation that was screened on March 14, 2015.
 It was also published in Spanish by Ivrea from March 2012 to February 2014.

 Strobe Edge tends to be a bit overrated, if you ask me.
 It will be a good read for those who are interested in following a high school girl experiencing her first crush.
 If you are expecting an established relationship between the two MCs within the manga, you will be disappointed.
 Despite my boredom with this manga, the high rating is because of the manga’s accomplishment in disproving the popular saying “Love don’t die” and being realistic towards a girl’s first crush.